Update: We are now accepting submissions on our ConfTool submission site.

 Proposals will be reviewed by the Virtual Session Co-Chairs and/or a committee of their choosing, in conjunction with the program chairs.
 Attention will be given to the quality and organization of content, the creative integration of virtual technology, and evidence of interactivity and participation.
 We are happy to work with accepted organizers to ensure a successful session.
 Accepted proposals will be archived to the conference website after the event.

-Virtual Interactive Session proposals will be submitted in writing using the ConfTool submission system, beginning in late June.
+Virtual Interactive Session proposals can now be made using the ConfTool submission system.
 All submissions must be in English and submitted as a pdf.
 The following format should be used.

 Title: Event title